 - Stay on top of your Exposure and Response Prevention work.
 If you’re seeing a therapist for OCD, or if you’ve been treated for OCD in the past, you’ve likely learned about Exposure and Response Prevention (ERP).
 In ERP, we expose ourselves to situations that trigger obsessive fears and don’t allow ourselves to perform a compulsion in response.
 Don’t avoid doing your ERP work.
 Avoidance of your fears will only make them stronger.
 If you stay on top of your ERP work, the anxiety you feel in response to your triggers should be more manageable and being in social situations will feel less daunting (it may even be fun, inviting, and exciting).

 - Incorporate friends and loved ones into your treatment.
 In addition to providing important moral support, friends and family members can help hold you accountable.
 Let your friends know what your compulsions are and ask them to call you on it if they see you performing them.
 And try to avoid reassurance seeking.
-Because confronting your OCD fears can be very anxiety-provoking, it’s natural to want someone to tell you that everything is “OK” (e.g., “yes, that picture frame is aligned correctly” or “no, that door handle does not look like it has germs on it”).
+Because confronting your OCD fears can be anxiety-provoking, it’s natural to want someone to tell you that everything is “OK” (e.g., “yes, you turned off the coffee pot before we left the house” or “no, that door handle does not look like it has germs on it”).
 Don’t do this.
 Seeking reassurance may reduce your anxiety level in the short run, but in the long run it hinders your recovery.

 - Try to laugh when you can.
 I don’t want to downplay the suffering OCD can cause.
 I wouldn’t be engaged in the kind of work I do if I didn’t know first-hand how difficult living with OCD can be.
 That said, if some of your obsessions and compulsions are clearly absurd (and perhaps comical), don’t be afraid to laugh at them.
 Share that laughter with a friend or someone else with OCD.
 It can lighten your load, improve your mood, and it just feels good.
 And if you don’t feel like laughing, that’s OK too.
 You may in the future.

-John “Andy” Bradshaw, Associate Marriage & Family Therapist #101517 (supervised by Dino Di Donato, MFT #39831) focuses on the treatment of OCD and anxiety at Market Street Center for Psychotherapy.
+John “Andy” Bradshaw, Licensed Marriage & Family Therapist #121313, focuses on the treatment of OCD and anxiety at Golden Gate Psychotherapy.